Disability in Chile: Legislation

 In 1990, Decree 490 provided the inclusion of students with special needs in the general classroom.
 The Social Integration of Persons with Disabilities (Law 19.284) was enacted in 1993.
 This law used a medical model of disability.

 Chile signed the Convention on the Rights of Persons with Disability in 2007 and ratified it in 2008.

-Law N. 20.255 was passed in 2008 and replaces the Assistane Pension Program (Pensiones Asisteniales PASIS) with the Basic Solidarity Pension of Invalidity (Pensión Básica Solidaria de Invalidez PBSI).
+Law N. 20.255 was passed in 2008 and replaces the Assistance Pension Program (Pensiones Asisteniales PASIS) with the Basic Solidarity Pension of Invalidity (Pensión Básica Solidaria de Invalidez PBSI).
 Decree N°170 in 2009 sets up criteria for measuring the eligibility of financial support for students with special needs.

 Law 20.422, the "Law setting the rules and standards on equality of opportunities and social inclusion of people with disabilities" was enacted in February 2010.
 The law defines people with disability as those who have one or more types of "deficiency," whether physical, mental or sensory which restricts their "full and effective participation in society."
 The law also created the National Disability Service (Servicio Nacional de la Discapacidad SENADIS).
 Sign language was mentioned in this law for the first time in Chile's legal history, recognizing sign language "as the natural means of communication of the Deaf community."
 The law also directs that television broadcasters must provide means for individuals to be able to access subtitles and sign language interpretation for programming.
 Law 20.422 also provides equal opportunity and social inclusion for people with disabilities.
 The same law also is intended to protect people with disabilities from being discriminated against in employment.

 Through Law 20.602, 2012 enacted in August 2012, Chilean Sign Language was recognized as an official language.

 Law N. 21.015 was enacted in May 2017 and modifies some of Law 20.422, especially in regards to employing people with disabilities.
 Starting in 2018, any company in Chile with 100 or more employees must have a quota of 1% of their workforce made up of people with disabilities.
 In addition, discrimination of people with disabilities in the workplace is not allowed.